Islam in Hungary

-Islam in Hungary has a long history that dates back to at least the 10th century.
-The influence of Sunni Islam was especially pronounced in the 16th century during the Ottoman period in Hungary.
+Islam in Hungary dates back to the foundation of the state in the late 9th century, with Muslims constituting a portion of the conquering Hungarian tribes.
+Between the 10th and 13th centuries, it attracted additional Muslim settlers of diverse ethnic origins.
+The influence of Sunni Islam was especially pronounced in the 16th and 17th centuries during the Ottoman period in Hungary.
+Moreover, the state has long absorbed movements of ethnic Bosnian, Albanian and Turkish Muslims.

 History

 Early history

-In the old form of the Hungarian language, Muslims were called Böszörmény, cognates with Turkish Bozulmamış, which in turn descends from مسلم, Muslim, a term preserved as both a family name, and as that of the town Hajdúböszörmény.
+According to reports in the 9th and 10th centuries, Islam was practiced by a sizeable minority of the conquering Hungarians.
+The Muslim population in Hungary was joined by additional Muslim settlers between the 10th and 13th centuries.
+In the old form of the Hungarian language, Muslims were often called Böszörmény, cognates with Turkish Bozulmamış, which in turn descends from مسلم, Muslim.
+This term is preserved as both a family name, and as that of the town Hajdúböszörmény.
+Amongst other names of Muslims in early Hungary were Khalyzians, Saracen and Ishmaelites.

-The first Islamic author to speak of this Muslim community was Yaqut al-Hamawi (575-626 AH/1179-1229 CE), he writes about a famous Hungarian student who studied in Aleppo, according to the student there were 30 Muslim villages in Hungary.
+The first Islamic author to speak of this Muslim community was Yaqut al-Hamawi (575-626 AH/1179-1229 CE), he writes about a famous Hungarian student who studied in Aleppo.
+According to the student, there were 30 Muslim villages in Hungary.
 Yaqut writes in his famous geographical dictionary, "Mu'ajam al-Buldan", about his meeting with a Hungarian Muslim youth in Syria who was studying Islam there and brought some details of the history and life of their people in Hungary.

-The Spaniard Muslim traveler Abu Hamid al Garnati wrote of two types of Muslims in Hungary, the first being the Böszörmény of the Carpathian Basin and Volga Bulgars (Khwarezmians).
+The Spaniard Muslim traveler Abu Hamid al Garnati wrote of two types of Muslims in the country, the first being the Böszörmény and the second being the Khalyzians (Khwarezmians).
+He reported that Géza II of Hungary expressed a great fondness of Muslims.

 In the 11th century, St. Ladislaus and later Coloman passed laws against the non-Christians (Synod of Szabolcs).
 These laws subdued Islam by coercing Muslims to eat pork, go to Church, intermarry, and to forbid them from celebrating Friday.
 Some of Coloman's laws include:

 László (Saint Ladislaus) passed the following law:

-These laws discriminated severely against the small minority and eventually led to the disappearance of the community and its professions altogether.
+These laws discriminated severely against the small minority.

+Muslims in Hungary were reported to have often worked in the field of trade and finance.
+A ring with an Arabic inscription was found in the grave of Béla II of Hungary.
+Furthermore, Hungarian royal coins from between the 12th and 13th centuries were found to have Arabic inscriptions.
+Whilst the presence of Arabic inscriptions does not directly imply a connection with Islam, Arabic-speaking populations were predominantly Muslim.

+Káliz Road, named after the Muslim Khalyzians, was a trade route between Szeged and the Danube used for the transport of salt from Transylvania.

+Jenő Szűcs states that prior to the Mongol invasions of the 13th century, "the country was pretty much strewn with military and merchant colonies of Muslim religious groups".